-A sessionKey value is used in the HMAC computation as shown in equation (18).
-If both tpmKey and bind are TPM\RH\NULL, then sessionKey is set to an Empty Buffer.
+A sessionKey value is used in the HMAC computation as shown in equation (17).
+If both tpmKey and bind are TPM_RH_NULL, then sessionKey is set to an Empty Buffer.
 Otherwise, the sessionKey is created as follows:

+'''

-sessionKey := KDFa(sessionAlg, (authValue || salt), "ATH", nonceTPM, nonceCaller, bits) (19)
+sessionKey := KDFa(sessionAlg, (authValue || salt), "ATH", nonceTPM, nonceCaller, bits) (18)

+'''

-sessionAlg a TPM\ALG\ID for a hash that was chosen by the caller when the session was started authValue if bind is not TPM\RH\NULL, a TPM2B\AUTH.buffer that is found in the sensitive area of a TPM entity; otherwise, an Empty Buffer salt if tpmKey is not TPM\RH\NULL, then the salt value recovered from encryptedSalt, otherwise, an Empty Buffer nonceTPM a TPM2B\NONCE that is generated by the TPM when the session was started nonceCaller a TPM2B\NONCE that is provided by the caller when the session was started.
+sessionAlg a TPM_ALG_ID for a hash that was chosen by the caller when the session was started authValue if bind is not TPM_RH_NULL, a TPM2B_AUTH.buffer that is found in the sensitive area of a TPM entity; otherwise, an Empty Buffer salt if tpmKey is not TPM_RH_NULL, then the salt value recovered from encryptedSalt , otherwise, an Empty Buffer "ATH" a four-octet label value (see 4.1) nonceTPM a TPM2B_NONCE that is generated by the TPM when the session was started nonceCaller a TPM2B_NONCE that is provided by the caller when the session was started. bits the number of bits returned is the size of the digest produced by sessionAlg When an authoriz zation failure occurs, the TPM will check to see if the use of the object is exempt